Silent Reflux in Babies

 Baby Reflux

-Silent reflux is not a formally recognised term in the medical literature, but it is commonly used among parents visiting our Allergy clinic.
+Silent reflux is not a formally recognised term in the medical literature, but it is commonly used among parents visiting our Paediatric Allergy clinic.
 The term Gastro-oesophageal Reflux/Disease is more widely used, but regardless, parents use these terms to describe ‘silent, i.e. without visible regurgitation, symptoms that may include:

 • Feeding refusal